ncabral3/CIS470-Activity-6/README.md

 You can Fork this repository or download the source code from [here](https://github.com/umassd-dataviz/CIS470-Activity-6?tab=readme-ov-file) and run it locally.

-In case you download the source code you will need to make a new GitHub repository and push the code to it.
+If you download the source code you will need to make a new GitHub repository and push the code to it.

 ## How to run locally

 The app provided is fully functional and you can run it in GitHub Codespaces or in the browser.
 To run the app in the browser you need to have Node.js installed on your computer.

-First install the following dependencies:
+First, install the following dependencies:
 ```bash
 npm install
 ```